jxlarrea/ha-bt-proximity/README.md

 ### Home Assistant Configuration

 1. Install Mosquitto MQTT Broker in Home Assistant.
 [Instructions here](https://www.home-assistant.io/addons/mosquitto/).
 2. Add a new MQTT sensor in your Home Assistant `configuration.yaml` file.
-Make sure that the value in `state_topic` matches the room name and BT mac address of the device you want to track:
+Make sure to replace the value in `state_topic` to match the name of the room you will place the Raspberry Pi Zero in (bedroom, living room, kitchen, etc.) and replace `00:00:00:00:00:00` for the actual Bluetooth MAC address of the device you want to track:

     ```
     sensor: